ts-factory/bublik-release/docs/04-publish/01-attachments.md

 In the session folder one should create:

-- `artifacts/` folder which will contain all artifacts,
+- `attachments/` folder which will contain all attachments,
-- For each result one should create `artifacts/node_<id>/` folder which in turn will contain description for artifacts associated with the result.
+- For each result one should create `attachments/node_<id>/` folder which in turn will contain description for attachments associated with the result.

 `ID` must be similar to the one used for `node_<id>.html` or `node_<id>.json`.

-To enable artifacts in your logs, you need to:
+To enable attachments in your logs, you need to:

-- Create an `artifacts.json` file and place it at `/artifacts/node_<id>/artifacts.json` in your log structure
+- Create an `attachments.json` file and place it at `/attachments/node_<id>/attachments.json` in your log structure
-  - Example full path: <br /> `<bublik_url>/logs/dpdk-ethdev-ts/2025/03/03/balin-x710-p0-cbs-speed-stack-03:00:37/artifacts/node_id2/artifacts.json`
+  - Example full path: <br /> `<bublik_url>/logs/dpdk-ethdev-ts/2025/03/03/balin-x710-p0-cbs-speed-stack-03:00:37/attachments/node_id2/attachments.json`

-### Artifacts description
+### Attachments description

 Key idea is that we have a "source" of the artifact: path or URI.
 And a way for UI to present it.